microsoft/dotnet/Documentation/compatibility/aspnet-Fix handling Input and Label attributes for WebForms CheckBox control.md

 after postback.
 For applications that target .NET Framework 4.8 or later versions, they are preserved after postback.

 ### Recommended Action
-To use correct behavior for restoring attributes on postback, set `targetFrameworkVersion` to 4.8 or higher.
-Setting it lower, or not at all, will preserve the old incorrect behavior.
+For the correct behavior for restoring attributes on postback, set the `targetFrameworkVersion` to 4.8 or higher.
+For example: it lower, or not at all, will preserve the old incorrect behavior.

 ```xml